 - Return the vehicle to your dealership

-It’s never too early to see what’s available, so start exploring new vehicles.
+It’s never too early to see what’s available, so start exploring our new vehicle offers.
 Prepare some questions for your test drive and schedule a visit to your GM dealership.

 - Purchase your leased vehicle